 Where Do Ravens Hunt for Food?

-Throughout North America, ravens can be found in large swaths of Canada and the west coast of the U.S. While they’re most common in the northeastern Chesapeake region — particularly upstate New York and West Virginia — they’re also found in the western parts of Maryland and Virginia.
+Throughout North America, ravens can be found in large swaths of Canada and the west coast of the U.S. In the eastern U.S., they occur mainly in Appalachian and northern forest regions (New York, Pennsylvania, West Virginia, Maine).
 They enjoy deciduous and evergreen forests up to the treetops, as well as seacoasts, high deserts, sagebrush, grasslands, and tundra.
-Their preferred winter habitat is a cadaver or rubbish pile.
+Ravens forage at carcasses or dumps in winter.

 They do well in rural areas, as well as in some towns and cities.
 Common ravens benefit from the garbage, crops, irrigation, and roadkill they find when they live close to humans.
 While flying over open or partially open terrain, they wait until the ideal moment.
 If there is a food supply, a raven will find a way to get to it!